zooxo/desk42/README.md

 ____________________

 The calculator FLEX has the look and feel of STAX, but actually calculates with the (first) cells of a RAX spreadsheet.
-Hence you can see (but not yet edit) the formula that yields to the result.
+Hence you can see and (with XEQ or STACK>EDIT) edit the formula that yields the result.

 Please note that numbers without a terminating ENTER (after using SWAP or ROT) will be treated as not closed numbers (ie "2 ENTER 1 SWAP +" yields 24 =12*2).